 The Music Modernization Act

-The Music Modernization Act would help songwriters earn fairer compensation for performances of their work through two key provisions:
+The MMA would help songwriters earn fairer compensation for performances of their work through two key provisions:

 - Reforming rate court by replacing a single rate court judge for each PRO with different judges randomly assigned to each rate-setting proceeding; and